vugarg/server/README.md

 ### To be able to run the application follow the steps:

 -   Clone the repository
--   Enter to the directory cloned
+-   From the terminal enter to the directory cloned
--   Run the command bellow to start the server
+-   From the terminal run the command bellow to start the server

 ```console
 python3 server.py